Aru va`en: A Keeping of the Troth

 It failed.

-I had no name for them then.
+I had no one name that could hold them without lying.

 I crossed the stones.